jrmafiaa/Algo-Trading/README.md

 ## Requierments
 The program is coeded 100% with Python

-In order to run it, the following libraries need to be installed:
+In order to run it, the following libraries need to be installed: Numpy, Pandas, datetime, matplotlib.pyplot, pandas_datareader
-Numpy, Matplotlib, Seaborn, Sklearn, FPDF

 ## Description